-Four importers reported an import of 0.8 tonnes of sulphur hexafluoride in 2022.
-It is a decrease from 1.5 tonnes compared to 2021.
+Four importers reported an import of 2.1 tonnes of sulphur hexafluoride in 2023.
+It is an increase from 0.8 tonnes in 2022.
 Sulphur hexafluoride is mainly used in power switches.
 A very small amount is also used in laboratories, including plasma erosion, analytical purposes, particle accelerators, radiotherapy equipment and electronic microscopes.